Tools for Troubleshooting Application Deployment Issues in Cloud Foundry

 First, let me list the different tools someone might have at their disposal, and briefly what app troubleshooting things it offers:

-• the cf apps command – This should be very familiar, it simply shows you the apps you have deployed and an indication of their health
+command – This should be very familiar, it simply shows you the apps you have deployed and an indication of their health - the

-• the cf logs command – This will show you the contents of the files found in the logs directory of the warden container – these contents will vary depending on where in the app deployment process you are when investigating
+command – This will show you the contents of the files found in the logs directory of the warden container – these contents will vary depending on where in the app deployment process you are when investigating - the

 Here’s the thing… ultimately your application developer will only have access to the first of these things (the cf cli) and once your cloud is stable, this should be sufficient.
 While you are getting the kinks worked out of your PaaS deployment, however, the other tools can be very helpful.
 One other thing to note is that if your developers are enabled with some type of micro-cloud foundry on their workstations, then while they may not have bosh, they would be able to ssh into that machine and poke around, for example, getting to the dea logs directly.
 I do this all the time on my laptop.